-The Network Data Source includes information about the InfoWater tables that the GIS Exchange Cluster is utilizing.
+The Network Data Source includes information about the InfoWater Pro tables that the GIS Exchange Cluster is utilizing.

 ID: For Output Relate an ID must be selected.
-Use the browse button to open the Output Relate editor.
+Use the Browsebutton to open the Output Relate editor.

 Insert Exchange Options Picture

-Relate Type - Specify the relate type.
+Relate Type - Specifies the relate type.

-Tabular Join - Joins data based in a common ID
+Tabular Join - Joins data based in a common ID.

-Spatial Join - Joins data based on geographic location
+Spatial Join - Joins data based on geographic location.

 Update Direction - Specify the allowed data exchange direction here.
 (0: Bi-Directional, 1: Load Only, 2: Save Only) To load data from Geodatabase choose either 0: Bi-Direction or 1: Load Only option.
 To update Geodatabase choose either 0: Bi-Direction or 2: Save Only option.

 Support Batch Exchange - Select this option to Include the current exchange in a Batch Exchange process.
-See the Batch Import and Export button on the GIS Gateway Dialog Box
+See the Batch Import and Export button on the GIS Gateway dialog box.

 Create New Records - When this option is selected, new records will be created.
 Use the Field Mapping tab to map the corresponding fields.